Hypocalcemia

 In type I pseudohypoparathyroidism, despite the presence of a high concentration of circulating PTH, urinary cAMP and urinary phosphate are absent.
 Provocative testing by injection of parathyroid extract or recombinant human PTH fails to raise serum or urinary cAMP.
 Patients with type Ia pseudohypoparathyroidism frequently also have skeletal abnormalities, including short stature and shortened 1st, 4th, and 5th metacarpals.
 Patients with type Ib disease have renal manifestations without skeletal abnormalities.

-In vitamin D deficiency, osteomalacia or rickets may be present, usually with typical skeletal abnormalities on x-ray.
-Diagnosis of vitamin D deficiency and dependency and measurement of vitamin D concentrations are discussed elsewhere.
+In vitamin D deficiency, osteomalacia or rickets may be present, usually with typical skeletal abnormalities on x-ray. and measurement of vitamin D concentrations are discussed elsewhere.

 Table